pyepics/pyepics/doc/pv.rst

 .. attribute:: timestamp

-   Unix (not Epics!!) timestamp of the last seen event for this PV.
-Note that this is will contain the timestamp from the Epics record if the PV object was created with the ``form='time'`` option.
-Otherwise, the timestamp will be the timestamp according to the client, indicating when the data arrive from the server.
+   floating point timestamp (relative to the POSIX time origin, not the EPICS time origin) of the last event seen for this PV.
+Note that this is will contain the timestamp from the Epics server if the PV object was created with the ``form='time'`` option.
+Otherwise, the timestamp will be set to time according to the client, indicating when the data arrive from the server.

-.. attribute:: seconds
+.. attribute:: posixseconds

-   Integer part of the Epics (not Unix!!) timestamp of the last seen event for this PV.
-This will only be set if the PV object was created with the ``form='time'`` option.
+   Integer number of seconds (relative to the POSIX time origin, not the EPICS time origin) of the last event seen for this PV.
+This will be set only if the PV object was created with the ``form='time'`` option, and will reflect the timestamp from the server.
+Otherwise, this value will be 0 which can be used to signal that the `timestamp` attribute is from the client.

 .. attribute:: nanoseconds

-   Integer number of nanoseconds of the Epics (not Unix!!) timestamp of the last seen event for this PV.
-This will only be set if the PV object was created with the ``form='time'`` option.
+   Integer number of nanoseconds for the last event seen for ths PV.
+This will be set only if the PV object was created with the ``form='time'`` option, and will give higher time resolution than the `timestamp` attribute.

 .. attribute:: precision